devnall/notes/BonMots.md

 ## Vocab & Phrases:

-* pandiculation - yawning and stretching
+* pandiculation - stretching, especially right after waking up or when sleepy/fatigued
 * thaumaturgy - the performing of miracles or magic
 * propinquity - nearness
 * velleity - a slight wish or inclination